EFTEC/BladeOne/README.md

 ### Scalable

 You could add and use your own function by adding a new method (or extending) to the BladeOne class.
-NOTE: The function should starts with the name "compile"
+NOTE: The function should start with the name "compile"
 ```php
 protected function compileMyFunction($expression)
 {